 Emergency Toll Procedures

-For the safety of Thruway Authority personnel and the traveling public, emergency tolling procedures are in place for cash collection on the Thruway until further notice.
+For the safety of Thruway Authority personnel and the traveling public, emergency toll procedures are in place for cash collection on the Thruway until further notice.
 Beginning March 22 at approximately 8 p.m., non-E-ZPass customers will not receive a toll ticket on entry, and will be asked to provide license plate information when they exit the Thruway, without paying cash.
-They will receive a bill in the mail approximately 30 days after travel which they can pay with credit card, through the steps below.

-Thank you for helping the New York State Thruway Authority control the spread of the COVID-19.
-The Emergency Tolling Procedures will remain in effect for the safety of our employees and customers.
-The Thruway Authority will begin mailing toll bills to to the registered owner of the vehicle at the end of April/beginning of May.
-Once the toll bill is received in the mail, customers will have 30 days to pay the toll.
-There are no additional fees for processing - only the toll amount is due.
+Thank you for helping the New York State Thruway Authority control the spread of COVID-19.
+The Emergency Toll Procedures will remain in effect for the safety of our employees and customers.
+The Thruway Authority will mail toll bills to the registered owner of the vehicle.
 Customers will have two easy options to pay:

 Credit Card - PAY ONLINE

 Q: Is the Thruway Authority altering toll collection at toll booths due to Novel Coronavirus (COVID-19)?

 A: Yes.
 For the safety of Thruway Authority personnel and the traveling public and out of an abundance of caution, emergency tolling procedures are in place to create appropriate social distancing for cash collection until further notice.